Ronshm/hebrew-word2vec/api/README.md

 # Hebrew Similar Words API:

-In order to Use the API you should import HebrewSimilarWords from api.hebrew_w2v_api, and download and exact the data from http://www.upfile.co.il/file/355720328.html into the main repo directory.
+In order to Use the API you should import HebrewSimilarWords from api.hebrew_w2v_api, and download and extract the data from http://www.upfile.co.il/file/355720328.html into the main repo directory.

 Functions: